 The sport maintains a small but steady following in Iraq.
 It was tolerated during the Baathist regime and has since expanded due to weak regulations on betting.
 Cockfighting today provides many men with an escape from the country’s precarity, despite the efforts of animal welfare activists to ban it.

 According to Hajar Hamid, an organizer of cockfighting matches, approximately 100 men train roosters to compete and another 500 come regularly to watch in Sulaimaniyah.
-Matches are held every night except Fridays, on which the match takes place in the late morning, and the fights take place year-round apart from July and August, the hottest summer months.
+Matches are held every night except Fridays, when the match takes place in the late morning, and the fights take place year-round apart from July and August, the hottest summer months.

 “Nothing is more exciting than cockfighting,” Barham Aziz, who has been coming to watch matches for over a decade, told Al-Monitor.
 “Roosters are quite respected here,” he added, citing a hadith in which the Prophet Muhammad compares the crowing of cocks to seeing an angel.